 Rev. Mark Johnston, Ph.D., Executive Director, Open & Affirming Ministry Program

 Mark Johnston first encountered the Disciples of Christ when he enrolled at Texas Christian University.
 He has been an ordained Disciples minister since 1992, earned his Ph.D. in Pastoral Psychology from Boston University in 1993, and is a licensed psychologist in Massachusetts.
 He worked as a therapist with LGBT clients and their families for over 25 years before accepting the call as Executive Director of the Open & Affirming Ministry program in July of 2013.
-Mark now lives in San Francisco with his husband Shannon Halkyard and their stubborn and energetic Jack Russell Terrier Fannie Mae.
+Mark now lives in San Francisco with his husband Shannon Halkyard.
 He is an avid sailor, cyclist, and scuba diver, and wannabe linguist.